pedroguerreiro19/HouseholdInventoryManager/README.md

 - Rate limiting is applied to sensitive routes (`/login`, `/create`).
 - Tokens are stored using secure storage on the device.

----

-## License

-MIT License.
-Feel free to use, modify, and share this project.